 Are you scared to fall in love because of fear of intimacy or fear of abandonment?
 Find out how to successfully deal with change and how to be supportive when your partner wants to change.
 Read books, seek support groups, or talk to a counselor about your love fears.

-3 Reasons You’re Scared to Fall in Love
+3 Reasons You Fear Falling in Love

 Many people — even if they’ve been in a relationship for decades — struggle with fear of intimacy, fear of change, or fear of abandonment.
 Knowing what why you’re afraid of love can help you overcome love fears.